 The overall goal of the project is to enhance the short and long term fundraising capacity of the agency which will result in improved services for seniors.
-Other parts of the project include opening an office in Wellington every Tuesday starting in September.
+Other parts of the project include opening an office in Wellington every Tuesday data-start=ing in September.
 Also the Meals on Wheels program will be augmented in October by provision of a new type of frozen meals that will offer choice and special diets.

 Information on these enhanced services will be available shortly on Community Care's updated Website.

 The regular hours of the Thrift Shop are 10.00 a.m. - 4.00 p.m.
 Tuesday - Saturday.
 Call 476-1555 or 476-7493 for information on dropping items at the shop.

 The Prince Edward County Community Care for Seniors Association is a not-for-profit organization which will celebrate 25 years of service to the community in 2002.
 The agency provides a range of services to seniors in the County.
 In addition to Meals on Wheels, services include transportation to medical and other appointments; Seniors' Dinners in various locations; foot care clinics in Picton and Wellington; completion of Income Tax; assistance with other forms.
 Prince Edward Community Care is only partly funded by the Ontario Ministry of Health & Long-Term Care.
 The agency is required to raise almost 40% of its budget each year.
 This is accomplished through fundraising initiatives such as the new Thrift Shop, donations and membership sales.
 The office is located in The Armoury, 206 Main Street in Picton.
 Call 476-7493 for more information or email firstname.lastname@example.org.